-Closed Out: 2014 (for HCV), 2018 (Public Housing)
+Closed Out: 2014 (for HCV), 2018 (Public Housing) - Refer to D. Closed-Out Activities.

 B-3 Utility Allowance Payments are used to repay participant debts owed to the Housing Authority

 Description/Update: PMHA withholds utility allowance checks for households who owe PMHA money to be used to repay those debts.
 Once the tenant account is returned to zero balance, the utility allowance checks will resume.